Close Menu

 Despite competition from larger, publicly traded companies out of Las Vegas, Aspen Insulation has carved out its own loyal base through reliability, expertise, and personal service.
 “We’re not just another contractor,” Oscarson said.
 “We’re certified through Owens Corning as a Certified Energy Expert company, which means we get audited by a third party every year to make sure our work meets national standards.
 That keeps us accountable and sharp.”

 That commitment extends to Aspen’s team, many of whom have been with the company for years—a rarity in construction.
 “We don’t have much turnover,” Oscarson said.
 “Our general manager, Caroline Thacker, has been here almost four years.
 Jonathan Bush, my production manager, has been with me since 2015.
-Some of our guys—Elijah, Matthew, and Logan—have been here between five and nine years.
+Some of our guys—Elisha, Matthew, and Logan—have been here between five and nine years.
 Eric’s been with us off and on and four years, Tanner has been with us over a year and we brought on Ty Hanks, a recent local graduate almost a year ago.
 It’s a solid, loyal team.”

 Every employee receives OSHA-10 training, and many go on to earn Building Performance Institute (BPI) certification or progress through the Owens Corning Certified Energy Expert program, which includes multi-level online courses and testing.
 “It’s not just throwing pink insulation into a wall,” Oscarson said with a smile.
 “We put our guys through real training.
 We want them to understand building science—how air moves, how heat transfers, how to make a home as efficient as possible.
 They take pride in their work, and that pride shows.”